 The next morning, we were definitely in Central Vietnam – it was pretty gloomy overall and there was lots and lots of water where there was supposed to be land.
 Monsoon season in Central Vietnam means really major flooding… the train was also delayed by an hour – we had to go pretty slowly over certain areas because of all that water.

-A whole throng of cab drivers and whatnot greeted us at the arrival gate so exiting the station was pretty chaotic, but my hotel had someone there to greet me at the station, and the sweet girl bundled me into a cab to take me to the hotel.
+A whole throng of cab drivers greeted us at the arrival gate so exiting the station was pretty chaotic, but my hotel had someone there to greet me at the station, and the sweet girl bundled me into a cab to take me to the hotel.
 I would miss the morning half of my Hue city tour from coming in late!